NxPKG/khulnasoft-docs/content/ruleset-engine/rules-language/functions.md

 {{<Aside type="warning" header="Important">}}

-Access to the HMAC validation function requires a Cloudflare Pro, Business, or Enterprise plan.
+Access to the HMAC validation function requires a Khulnasoft Pro, Business, or Enterprise plan.

 {{</Aside>}}